Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Ablation Experiments

 \textbf{Number of Encoder Layers and Heads:} Finding a balance between the number of encoding layers and attention heads plays a critical role in the performance of transformer models.
 In Table~\ref{tab:enc-lay} results show that 4 encoding layers is the best value for this task.
 Similarly, Table~\ref{tab:heads} shows that the model accuracy improves when using a single attention head.

 \textbf{Embedding Size and Visual Fusion Strategy:} We experiment with three different embedding dimensions on two visual fusion strategies: early and late.
 Early fusion involves concatenating feature vectors before the input to the transformer encoder.
-On the contrary, a late fusion strategy requires two video encoders, one for RGB features and one for optical flow features.
-The results are shown in Table~\ref{tab:emd-dim}, with late fusion and an embedding size of 2048 providing the best top-1 accuracy.
+In contrast, a late fusion strategy requires two video encoders, one for RGB features and one for optical flow features.
+The results are shown in Table~\ref{tab:emd-dim}, with late fusion and an embedding size of 2048 providing the best top-$1$ accuracy.

 \textbf{Encoder Representations:} The output of the transformer encoder provides a representation for each input token.
 To avoid biasing the model towards a particular video block, we experiment with two different representations as explained in Section~\ref{sec:method}.
 As shown in Table~\ref{tab:cls-tkn}, using a class token improves the encoder's representation, resulting in a more robust model compared to the mean of each of the encoder's output tokens.